Upload/Up1/README.md

 There are three additional sections in the configuration file: `http`, `https` and `cloudflare-cache-invalidate`.
 The first two are fairly self-explanitory (and at least one must be enabled).

-`cloudflare-cache-invalidate` is disabled by default and only useful if you choose to run the Upload server behind Cloudflare.
+`cloudflare-cache-invalidate` is disabled by default and only useful if you choose to run the Up1 server behind Cloudflare.
 When this section is enabled, it ensures that when an upload is deleted, Cloudflare doesn't hold on to copies of the upload on its edge servers by sending an API call to invalidate it.

 External Tools
 ---

-Currently, there are two external programs adapted to work with Upload: [ShareX](https://github.com/Upload/ShareX) [(relevant code changes)](https://github.com/Upload/ShareX/commits/uploadcrypt), and [upclient](https://github.com/Upload/upclient).
+Currently, there are two external programs adapted to work with Up1: [ShareX](https://github.com/Upload/ShareX) [(relevant code changes)](https://github.com/Upload/ShareX/commits/uploadcrypt), and [upclient](https://github.com/Upload/upclient).

-ShareX is a popular screenshot tool which supports tons of upload services, not just for images but also for text, video, documents, etc. This adapted version of ShareX includes a service which can send files to any Upload server.
+ShareX is a popular screenshot tool which supports tons of upload services, not just for images but also for text, video, documents, etc. This adapted version of ShareX includes a service which can send files to any Up1 server.
 It uses .NET BouncyCastle for the crypto.

-Upclient is a CLI tool which can send files or data to Upload servers either via unix pipe (`ps aux | up`), or via argument (`up image.png`), and returns a URL to the uploaded file on stdout.
+Upclient is a CLI tool which can send files or data to Up1 servers either via unix pipe (`ps aux | up`), or via argument (`up image.png`), and returns a URL to the uploaded file on stdout.
 It runs on nodejs and uses SJCL for the crypto.

 How it works
 ---